danielrobl3s/SOCIAL-MEDIA-SCRAPING-MODULE/README.md

 (latest stable version you can find)

-save it anywhere you want:
+save it whereever you want:

 ![alt text](image-2.png)